daniel5151/blog/content/post/automating-ac-nyc.md

   <img src="/blog/assets/automating-ac-nyc/aircon-controls-crop.jpg" width="400px">
 </p>

-Fortunately, there's an 'ol Prilik family saying that goes something like this: "remember son - the hardest problems in life can usually be solved with nothing more than a servo, an esp32, and a dream"[^1]
+Fortunately, there's an 'ol Prilik family saying that goes something like this: "remember son - the hardest problems in life can usually be solved with nothing more than a stepper motor, an esp32, and a dream"[^1]

 [^1]: oddly specific, I know